JanWood2013/JanEngineering/README.md

 and here I share you what I am doing for it!
 🔗GitHub: https://github.com/JanWood2013

+**Mediaday in Spielperg**
+//25.06.2026,4:03pm//
+Today starts the Austrian GP Weekend with the Media Day.
+At the Mediaday, the F1 teams analyse the track and conditions(And Walkover on the Track).
+They think over how they can optimise the car for the track (they can only work with the car from Friday) and often they are even thinking about or planing a strategy for the Race and Quallifying.
+For the fans, Thursdays always is the Driver parade and the drivers guve special intervews for TV and other.

 **New project!**
 //24.06.2026,1:32pm//
 New project avable!
 Find it in my repository 📲"Engine-calculations"!